 Anneke Barrington – Osteopath

-Anneke enjoys working with different age groups and conditions, and aims to increase people’s quality of life by approaching the whole body and person in a nurturing and gentle therapeutic manner.
-She treats primarily using cranial and other gentle techniques, with a focus on allowing the body to effectively unwind restrictions, tension and pain.
+Anneke treats primarily using cranial and other gentle techniques, with a focus on allowing the body to effectively unwind restrictions, tension and pain.
 Having trained in biodynamic cranial osteopathy at a postgraduate level, Anneke values the subtlety and depth of this treatment approach, which enables the patient’s body to restore a state of inherent health.
+She enjoys working with different age groups and conditions, and aims to increase people’s quality of life by approaching the whole body and person in a nurturing and gentle therapeutic manner.

+Anneke has a prior Bachelors degree in Communication Studies, and she graduated with a Master of Osteopathy degree in 2014.
 Family time is invaluable to Anneke, and her osteopathic practice fits around mothering her and her partner’s two children.
-She stays fit with regular walking, swimming at local west Auckland beaches and yoga practice.
-Anneke enjoys sharing her yoga experience with her patients in the form of strengthening exercises or stretches that can help their presenting complaints.
+Anneke loves practising yoga and enjoys sharing this experience with her patients in the form of strengthening exercises or stretches that can help their presenting complaints.